 Jena is also a registered yoga teacher and enjoys trying new fitness classes (doga, anyone?), and she is slowly accruing her LA hiking chops as she summits the hills one by one.

 Craig Pinto, Development Officer

 Craig Pinto is the New York Area Development Officer at the Celiac Disease Foundation.
 Before CDF he earned his Masters Degree in Nonprofit Management at NYU, and ran the National Celiac Disease Society, (formerly the Kicking 4 Celiac Foundation), which worked to provide education and awareness programs for the celiac disease community.

-He was a former college and professional football player, and a two-time Guinness World Record holder for most field goals kicked in 12 hours (717) and most field goals kicked in 24 hours (1,000).
-As a person with both Crohns’s disease and celiac disease, Craig is dedicated to helping those with celiac disease thrive to live and feel their best.
+He was a former college and professional football player, and is a three-time Guinness World Record holder for most forty-yard field goals kicked in one minute (11), 12 hours (717), and 24 hours (1,000).
+As a person with both Crohn’s disease and celiac disease, Craig is dedicated to helping those with celiac disease thrive to live and feel their best.

 Email Craig at firstname.lastname@example.org

 Marianne Brooks is the Volunteer Coordinator for the CDF National Education Conference and Gluten-Free EXPO held each spring in Los Angeles, CA. Marianne was diagnosed with celiac disease in 2006 and has been involved in CDF activities since that time.
 She currently owns a small business in the South Bay, CA, and prior to this, spent 28 years in a Global Telecommunications company as the Director of Service Delivery.
 Marianne is very involved in her community, serving as an emergency room volunteer at a local medical center, and a volunteer at a Feed the Needy program.
 Marianne’s professional experience combined with her passion for celiac awareness and serving the community brought her to her role at CDF.

 To be a National Education Conference Volunteer, email Marianne at email@example.com